Croatia Road Trip Itinerary to help you plan your trip.

 Starting Point for Croatia Road Trip

-If you’re able to find cheap tickets to Croatia where you land on any other airport, then by all means get those.
-In that case, you can start your Croatia itinerary from another place such as Split or Dubrovnik and do a circle from there.
+If you’re able to find cheap tickets to Croatia where you land at any other airport, then by all means get those.
+In that case, you can start your Croatia itinerary from another place such as Split or Dubrovnik, and do a circle from there.

 In case you’re driving to Croatia from one of the nearby countries, then it makes more sense to start your trip from one of the destinations that’s near the border.
 We want to make sure that you’re making the most of your travel time by sharing the best routes and stops.

 If you’re driving into Croatia from Slovenia, then you can skip Zagreb and start your road trip from Pula instead.
 However, if you’re driving in from Hungary then it makes more sense to start your trip from Zagreb.
 Budapest to Zagreb is only 3 – 4 hours by driving.

 In case you’re starting your trip from Montenegro or Serbia or Bosnia & Herzegovina – then just do this itinerary in reverse and make Dubrovnik your starting point.
 From Bosnia-Herzegovina, you can also start your Croatia road trip from Plitvice Lakes.

 Our first road trip to Croatia was from Hungary, the second one was from Bosnia, and the third from Slovenia.
 All these trips had different starting points – Zagreb, Dubrovnik, and Zadar.

 Croatia Itinerary: Best Places to Visit in Croatia

 We have included many different kinds of places to visit in Croatia that will appeal to all kinds of travelers.
 Our Croatia travel itinerary has beaches, national parks, historical towns, small towns, and party places.
 You can edit and modify this itinerary to skip some places to make your trip shorter.